colabottles/toddl/posts/an-event-apart-boston-2019.md

 The accessibility rock block!
 Starting off with Michael Austin Sui discussing how (most passionately as well as eloquently) we're not designing in ways that are accessible to all.
 That even the smallest things are being overlooked.
 Something that really sticks with me and will continue to do so for as long as I am designing.

 Michael discussed AirBNB's approach to inclusive design.
-The best quoe from Michael was &ldquo;Design systems are your leverage to do better.&rdquo; and that &ldquo;Colors project differently on different devices.&rdquo; couldn't have rang more true.
+The best quote from Michael was &ldquo;Design systems are your leverage to do better.&rdquo; and that &ldquo;Colors project differently on different devices.&rdquo; couldn't have rang more true.
 When shown a slide of four different devices with the same hex code and four different shades of that hex color.
 I had a lot to take back to the office just in Michael's talk (a.k.a.
 Safari Dude) alone!

 Marcy Sutton followed with her talk about CSS techniques and what they mean for accessibility and browser support.
 How some techniques can impact accessibility in ways that are unexpected, such as the `:focus` pseudo class.